 The memory of a computer is built up from a large number of storage units, each of which can hold one number.
 Each storage unit is called a memory location, and each location has a unique reference number called its address.
-In a microcomputer like the Atari XL, each memory location can hold an eight-bit binary number, which can have a value between 0 and 255.
+In a microcomputer like the Atari 130XE, each memory location can hold an eight-bit binary number, which can have a value between 0 and 255.
 Larger numbers need more than one location.
-(If you are not sure about binary numbers, they are explained in Appendix 4.)
-Eight bits of storage are called a byte in computer jargon, so the memory locations of the XL hold one byte of data each.
+(If you are not sure about binary numbers, they are explained in Appendix Eight bits of storage are called a byte in 4.) computer jargon, so the memory locations of the 130XE hold one byte of data each.
+The 130XE has a total of 128k of memory, though not all of it may be used easily by BASIC programs.